jquery/jquery-migrate/warnings.md

 **Cause:** The standard way to add new custom selectors through jQuery is `jQuery.expr.pseudos`.
 These two other aliases are deprecated, although they still work as of jQuery 3.0.

 **Solution:** Rename any of the older usage to `jQuery.expr.pseudos`.
 The functionality is identical.

+### JQMIGRATE: jQuery.fn.toggleClass( boolean ) is deprecated

+**Cause:** Calling `.toggleClass()` with no arguments or with a single Boolean `true` or `false` argument has been deprecated.
+Its behavior was poorly documented, but essentially the method saved away the current `class` value in a data item when the class was removed and restored the saved value when it was toggled back.
+If you do not believe you are specificially trying to use this form of the method, it is possible you are accidentally doing so via an inadvertent undefined value, as `.toggleClass( undefined )` toggles all classes.

+**Solution:** If this functionality is still needed, save the current full `.attr( "class" )` value in a data item and restore it when required.